Louis P. Harvey: Wisconsin political career

+Gubernatorial term and death

+As governor, Harvey continued the rapid pace of volunteer mobilization, raising another five regiments in his first months in office.

-In April 1862, having served only a few months as governor, Harvey organized an expedition to bring medical supplies to Wisconsin troops, wounded in the Battle of Shiloh, who were being cared for in hospital boats on the Mississippi and Tennessee Rivers.
+The Battle of Shiloh, which took place in southwest Tennessee in early April 1862, resulted in severe casualties among three Wisconsin regiments.
+Harvey decided to organize an expedition to bring medical supplies to the Wisconsin troops who were being cared for in hospital boats on the Mississippi and Tennessee Rivers.
 Harvey visited and cheered troops at Cairo, Illinois, Mound City, Illinois, and Paducah, Kentucky.